greenboxal/doggohub/doc/administration/monitoring/performance/grafana_configuration.md

 [Grafana](http://grafana.org/) is a tool that allows you to visualize time series metrics through graphs and dashboards.
 It supports several backend data stores, including InfluxDB.
-GitLab writes performance data to InfluxDB and Grafana will allow you to query InfluxDB to display useful graphs.
+DoggoHub writes performance data to InfluxDB and Grafana will allow you to query InfluxDB to display useful graphs.

 For the easiest installation and configuration, install Grafana on the same